muratk5n/thirdwave/en/README.md

 ---

-Modi - Scholz press briefing, talked about green H2 coopoeration, creation of green H2 taskforce, and 10 billion euros aid from DE to IN for green tech.
+Modi - Scholz press briefing, talked about green H2 cooperation, creation of green H2 taskforce, and 10 billion euros aid from DE to IN for green tech.